Background: connecting Worcestershire since 2012

 Over the years the programme has continued to keep pace with increasing reliance of residents and businesses on connectivity and services provided.
 Residents are increasingly using on-demand services and video streaming within the home, homeworking requiring access to cloud services as well as businesses setting up in rural areas.
 Connectivity requirements have also become more mobile as technology improves and services are provided in the wider community.

-As part of the further investments, Worcestershire County Council ran several Open Market Reviews (OMRs).
+As part of the further investments, we ran several Open Market Reviews (OMRs).
 While not a specific requirement under the European Commission’s Broadband Guidelines or the National Broadband Scheme, an OMR enables early market engagement and assists the council with understanding the broadband infrastructure already in place across Worcestershire.
 An OMR also provides information around planned investment in the broadband infrastructure in the coming three years by broadband providers.

 Closed consultation(s)